lihuamei/Thymus/README.md

 	<img src="vignette_files/Thymus.jpg" alt="Resized Image" width="800">
 </p>

-<b> All the analysis codes used in our manuscript are provided in the `source.code` directory.
+<b> All the analysis codes used in our study are provided in the `source.code` directory.
 Raw and preprocessed data can be obtained from the provided URL: https://ngdc.cncb.ac.cn/bioproject/ </b>

 ## TSO-His